emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

 * __Combat Abilities:__
-  * __Disarming:__ _(Cost 0)_ Reaction.
-Force an enemy that attacks you to make an inner fire saving throw against 12 + your charisma.
+  * __Disarming:__ _(Cost 0)_ Force an enemy that attacks you to make an inner fire saving throw against your charisma.
 If they fail, their attack must be made with disadvantage.

 __Level 4 Highborn__